bragegsa/DeCNNAD-main/README.md

 ## Background

 This is a realization of the Hyperspectral Anomaly detector proposed in the article: "Hyperspectral Anomaly Detection via DeepPlug-and-Play DenoisingCNN Regularization".

-The code is written by X. Fu, S. Jia, L. Zhuang, M. Xu, J. Zhou and Q. Li.
+** I have no rights to the code.
+It is written by X. Fu, S. Jia, L. Zhuang, M. Xu, J. Zhou and Q. Li. **

 ## How to run